-A solid story that no online gambling game had told so openly before.
+A solid story that no online gambling game had told before.
 And it turned into a masterpiece once players like Chris Moneymaker proved it wasn’t just a fairy tale.

 This story pulled thousands and thousands of players eager to give the poker dream and the alluring Las Vegas lifestyle (a sub plot) a shot.